modmore/docs/en/01_Agenda/v1/01_Installation.md

 `agenda.google_maps_api_key`.
 You have to activate the Maps JavaScript API and the Geocoding API in the created Google Cloud Platform project.

-After the installation you have to setup a cronjob, if you want to use more than 100 repeats of a recurring event or if you want to setup feeds.
+After the installation you have to set up a cronjob, if you want to use more than 100 repeats of a recurring event or if you want to set up feeds.